 - Set the Remote site to an IP address of a DNS server (in this example the Google DNS server).

-If the device in the LMC appears as “offline” even though the DNS name cloud.lancom.de is being resolved, there are two ways to reconnect the device to the LMC.
+If the device in the LMC appears as “offline” even though the DNS name cloud.lancom.de is being resolved and the MTU has been changed, there are two ways to reconnect the device to the LMC.

 With the two procedures described below, the device retains its current configuration!